-The book, despite its “national bestseller” status and reviews in high-brow, mainstream US media outlets (reviewed here, here and here) focuses more on the tawdry details of Basquiat’s life (sex, drugs, and more sex and drugs) and is written in a sensationalist style.
-Nevertheless, it does gives an adequate account of what the art world in 80s New York City was like (according to reviewers who should know), especially about “the condescension and subtle racism” of Basquiat’s patrons.
+The book, despite its “national bestseller” status and reviews in high-brow, mainstream US media outlets (reviewed here, here and here) focuses on the tawdry details of Basquiat’s life (sex, drugs, and more sex and drugs) and is written in a sensationalist style.
+Nevertheless, it does gives an adequate account of what the art world in 1980s New York City was like, especially about “the condescension and subtle racism” of Basquiat’s patrons.

 ‘He [Basquait] was hoping that very unsophisticated African people would see his show,’ said Bischofberger.
 ‘But everyone was invited there by the government, and there were three or four of the most famous artists in the country, and people who had been trained in Paris.
 It was not the man in the street who got to see Jean-Michel’s work.’